hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 I would argue that allowing peasants to acquire permits more easily reveals their  underlying motivation to stem pilgrimage that could harm a region's economy while promoting pilgrimage that could positively increase that economy.
 Indeed, Vaporis even observes some domains regulating pilgrimage by "setting certain economic qualifications for the issuance of travel permits, determining when and where travel was allowed, determining who was allowed to travel, and establishing the length of time as well as the number of times a person could travel"  ( Vaporis 1994, 198).
 While he argues that this reflects the authorities' position against pilgrimage, I would argue that it shows their acceptance of it as they try to keep it within reasonable bounds.
 ### Commercialization of pilgrimage
 ( #Ishimori_2009)
-Pilgrimage led to contents tourism ( #SeatonEtal_2017)

-Next I present research reveals which reveals the commercialization of travel, with parties who sought to gain economically from pilgrimage working to popularize it.

-The main instigators of that promotion are what have been described as the first travel agent, the temple and shrine affiliated *oshi*.
-They worked to attract pilgrims to shrines and temples, offering X services.
-Their underlying motivation behind this promotion has been argued to be largely economic (REF).
-The religious institutions had begun to lose financial support from the daimyo and bakufu, and thus looked to the common populace to supply those lost funds.
+Next I present research reveals which reveals the commercialization of travel, Pilgrimage led to contents tourism ( #SeatonEtal_2017) and consumer pilgrims (Nenzi 2004).
+Looking at the factors that led to the pilgrimage boom, the economic motivations become obvious, with parties who worked to popularize pilgrimage were those who sought to gain economically from it.
+These main instigators of that promotion are what have been described as the first travel agent: the temple and shrine affiliated *oshi*.
+They worked to attract pilgrims to shrines and temples in order to make up for the lost financial support that had come from the daimyo and bakufu.

-The financial gain that came from pilgrimage was not something that was felt by shrines and temples alone.
-While talismans and religious offerings were important elements of one's pilgrimage, the commerce potential brought by pilgrims was realized by other services and businesses, who arose to take advantage of service from those travelers, and over time some region's economy came to rely on pilgrims.

-Therefore, obstructing pilgrimage would hinder what had become an important industry for some regions, such as  Ōyama (Ambros 2008).
-- Temples and shrines who receive funds from the talismans and offerings of pilgrims
-- Merchants and peasants selling meibutsu specifically catering to pilgrims
-- Lodging providers catering to pilgrims
-- Traveling needs catering to pilgrims (luggage, traveling services, etc.)

-Nenzi's research into the changing interactions of travelers and their destinations during the Edo period reveals the degree of which consumerism arose from pilgrimage. *Meibutsu* became an important element that attracted travelers, and locations began to advertise the local specialty cuisine as a marketing strategy in order to promote its popularity.
-Nenzi observes that many new popular travel destinations "owed its re-creation (and old ones their recreation) to the presence of a *meibutsu*" (Nenzi 2004, 302).
-The gastronomic element of travel became so important, that by the 1800's the pilgrims to Ōyama who might have been drawn by the mountain's sacred aura, "were not fully satisfied unless the complex catered to their less spiritual appetites as well" (ibid, 304).

-The commerce that pilgrimage brought to a region was not something that could be dismissed by the bakufu and daimyo as uncessesary.

-"Catering to pilgrims by providing food, lodging, and entertainment at religious sites was the foundation of much of the modern Japanese tourism industry" (Seaton et al 2017, 20).

-In order to appeal to consumer tourist, religious destinations "had to be complemented with the guarantee of more immediate gratifications - teahouses, inns, restaurants, souvenir stands, and, at least in Ōyama, a baggage delivery network" (ibid, 309).

-These examples show just how important the tourism industry that arose from pilgrimage.

-#### Pilgrimage promotion by Oshi
+### Pilgrimage promotion by Oshi
-Promotion of travel was largely due to the efforts of the *onshi* or *oshi*, who promoted temples and are agued to be the "originators of the tourist industry in Japan" ( #Kanzaki_1995, 49).
+Promotion of travel was largely due to the efforts of the *onshi* or *oshi*, who in addition to promoting travel to temples, offered to arrange for the pilgrim's accommodation and provided useful travel information.
+In looking at how they operate, they have been argued to be the "originators of the tourist industry in Japan" ( #Kanzaki_1995, 49).
-They operated much like a travel agent .
 They were  affiliated with temples and shrines, and originally being ?? they began to take on the form of ?.
-They arranged the routes to popular religious destinations, offering accommodation

-Oshi, who are argued to be much like a travel agent arranging accommodation and providing travel information (REF)

-In Ambros's research of the Ōyama shrine in the Kanto area (2008), she argues that these oshi were the key players in growing the popularity of pilgrimage, and are responsible for transforming Ōyama into a major tourist destination.
+In Ambros's research of the Ōyama shrine in the Kanto area (2008), she argues that these oshi were the key players in growing the popularity of pilgrimage, and it was due to the oshi's efforts that transformed the Ōyama religious site into such a major tourist destination.

-The direct promotion of pilgrimage along with offering convenience of lodgings and travel information. oshi, by what would later be called the worlds first travel agents.

 "They were generally run by those connected to religious establishments, such as low level priests called onshi or oshi, who posted their subordinates and deputies around the country to act as tour guides.
 These priests contributed greatly to ･the institutionalization of package tours. ..
 These examples show that in Japan religious offcials had a role in institutionalizing the travel industry from before the Edo period" ( #Tadao_1995, 6).